 genOway guarantees its clients exclusive access to key technologies in the field and/or provides its clients with the rights to all technologies and tools proposed and developed.

 genOway generated more than 2000 genetically-modified models in the past 19 years while working with more than 170 Life Sciences companies and 380 academic institutes.
 Currently genOway collaborates with 17 of the Top 20 pharmaceutical companies worldwide and 11 universities from the Top 15 US National Ranking.

 Patrick Blain, Alexandre Fraichard, Jean-Louis Menard, Raffy Kazandjian

 Christian Grenier, Olivier Charmeil, André Tartar, Laurent Fraisse

 Robert Léon (represents FINOWAY/QUALIS SCA; not on image)

 Christian Grenier - Chairman of the board

 Christian Grenier was Chairman of the Supervisory Board or Director of many biotechnology companies (Neorphys, Cytomix System, Watchfrog).
-He currently is the Director of Delpharm.
+He is currently board member of Delpharm.

-Alexandre Fraichard - MBA HEC – General Manager
+Alexandre Fraichard - MBA HEC – Founder and General Manager